 How old do you have to be to adopt in Kansas?
 Is there an adoption age limit?

-There’s no specified age requirement to adopt or adoption age limit in Kansas laws.
-Adoption agencies may have their own preferences about the age ranges of potential adoptive parents.
+There’s no specified age requirement to adopt in Kansas laws, but hopeful parents should be at least ten years older than the child they wish to adopt.
+Adoption agencies may have their own preferences about the age ranges of potential adoptive parents, as well.
 American Adoptions requests that adoptive parents be between the ages of 22 to 50 years old, but exceptions have been made.

 Can a felon adopt a child in Kansas?